 As of June 30, 2004, the holders of approximately 42,408,872 shares of our common stock were entitled to rights with respect to the registration of such shares under the Securities Act of 1933, as amended.
 Under the terms of the investor rights agreement between us and the holders of such registrable securities, the holders of at least 51% of the then registrable securities, other than the registrable securities held by Pobeda Partners Ltd., are entitled to a demand registration right, pursuant to which they may require us on one occasion, at any time after 180 days following the completion of this offering, to file a registration statement under the Securities Act of 1933 at our expense with respect to at least 50% of their registrable securities having an anticipated net aggregate price (after deducting underwriting commissions and offering expenses) of at least \$5 million, and we are required to use our reasonable best efforts to effect such registration as soon as practicable after such request.
-After this offering and our proposed repurchase of 977,517 shares from Anthony E. Bakker simultaneously with this offering, Mr. Bakker will not be considered an affiliate of Blackbaud, and he will therefore no longer have registration rights with respect to our stock.
+With respect to this offering, we have agreed to reimburse the selling stockholders, pro rata, for up to \$500,000 (net of expenses reimbursed to us by the underwriters) of their offering expenses and underwriting commissions.

 In addition, Pobeda Partners, Ltd., and its affiliates, are entitled to four demand registration rights, pursuant to which they may require us at any time after 180 days following the completion of this offering, to file a registration statement under the Securities Act of 1933 including, if requested by the holder, on Form S-3, at our expense with respect to their registrable securities having an anticipated net aggregate price (after deducting underwriting commissions and offering expenses) of at least \$5 million, and we are required to use our reasonable best efforts to effect such registration as soon as practicable after such request.
 Further, holders of such registrable securities may require us to file one additional registration statement on Form S-3 covering registrable securities having an aggregate price to the public of at least \$500,000 at our expense.
 Prior to completion of the offering, Pobeda Partners Ltd.'s demand rights will be assigned by Pobeda Partners Ltd. to Hellman & Friedman Capital Partners III, L.P. and its affiliated funds.
 Under certain circumstances, the holders initiating their demand rights described in this paragraph may request an underwritten offering.
 Holders of registrable securities also have the right to include registrable securities in any future registration of our securities, other than registrations relating solely to employee benefit plans, registrations made on Form S-4 or Form S-8, registrations pursuant to which we are offering to exchange our own securities, or registrations relating solely to dividend reinvestment or similar plans.